research-core/core-common/README.md

-# CORE COMMON#
+# CORE COMMON

-It is a module of the Research CORE ERM and implements the most basic models required by the CORE platform:
+It is a module of the Research CORE ERM which implements the most basic models required by the CORE platform:

 - Citizenship